Scholarships

 SCHOLARSHIP PROVISION

-In Year 6, children who have performed exceptionally well in Entrance Examinations for English, Mathematics, Verbal and Non-Verbal reasoning papers, will be called for an interview with the Head of School.
-During this interview, candidates will be expected to discuss a subject of special interest to them.
+In Year 7, children who have performed exceptionally well in Entrance Examinations for English, Mathematics, Verbal and Non-Verbal reasoning papers, will be called for an interview with either the Head, Mr Will Phelan or the relevant Head of Department.
+During this interview, candidates will be asked to discuss a subject of special interest to them.

-Scholars are encouraged to take a lead in the School community and are expected to participate in the Excelsior Forum.
-This forum provides an annual program of guest speakers and workshops designed to stretch and challenge pupils beyond the classroom curriculum.
+Scholars are expected to take a lead in the School community and are invited to participate in the scholars' Excelsior Forum.
+This forum is managed and organised by Sixth Form scholars, under the supervision of the Head of Mathematics and provides an annual program of debates and discussions along with Guest Speakers.

-The below shows a typical half term’s offering in our Excelsior Forum programme:
+The following shows a typical half-term’s offering in our Excelsior Forum programme:

 excelsior Forum